Mathnerd314/stroscot/docs/Commentary/Assembly.rst

 * form name
 * affected things (list)

   * type:

     * explicit operand (+ index)
     * fixed register
     * pseudo resource
     * flag bit

   * read: read / not read / conditionally read / unknown
   * written:

     * value: constant,  copied from input, read + constant, complex computation, undefined, ...
     * not written, conditionally written, unknown

 * possible exceptions

 Instructions with no data have all possible affected things present, with read/write unknown.

 Pseudo-resource includes things like load-link/store-conditional.
 LDXR sets monitors (write) and STXR checks monitors (read).
 A second LL clears the monitor so LL is actually read/write.
 Anyway the monitor is a pseudo resource, because it's not a register.

+"undefined" in the context of Intel means "arbitrary bit-pattern may be returned".
+This is distinct from C's UB but matches LLVM's "undef".

 Classification
 --------------